Clinic Practice Programs (LAW, CLA, CLAS) and Clinic Volunteer Program (CLA)

 Select Student Opportunities on the CLA website and the LAW website for information.

-Apply for one of 10 summer positions and the fall and winter Group Leader role at Community Legal Aid (“CLA”).
+Apply for one of 10-12 in-person summer employment positions and the subsequent Fall and Winter Group Leader role at Community Legal Aid (CLA).

-For over 50 years, CLA has been dedicated to serving low-income residents and UWin undergraduate students by providing legal advice and representation.
-Our areas of practice include criminal law – summary conviction, highway traffic, provincial offences, mental health court, small claims, landlord and tenant matters, consumer protection, employment standards, wrongful dismissal, academic integrity, estate and limited family law summary advice matters.
+For over 50 years, CLA has been dedicated to serving low-income residents and UWindsor undergraduate students by providing legal advice and representation.
+Our areas of practice include criminal law – summary conviction, highway traffic, provincial offences, mental health court, small claims, landlord and tenant matters, consumer protection, employment standards, wrongful dismissal, academic integrity, wills, powers of attorney, estates, elder law and limited family law summary advice matters.
+We also provide Public Legal Education workshops within the community and collaborate with community partners.

 You will have the unique and rewarding opportunity to handle the day-to-day aspects of legal cases.
 This includes direct interaction with clients, conducting research, and communicating with opposing counsel and parties.
 You will gain invaluable experience, in oral and written advocacy, representing clients in court proceedings at the Ontario Court of Justice, Landlord and Tenant Board hearings and Small Claims Court trials.
 Moreover, you will develop negotiation skills through engagement in resolution and settlement discussions.